drumnation/react-native-cross-platform-responsive-dimensions/readme.md

 />
 ```

 4. Use **crossPlatformOS(ios, android)** when you don't need to specify individual values for all devices, but only need to specify either android or ios.
-Similar to the **crossPlatformDevice** this doesn't produce an integer value.

     This is useful for fonts because each OS requires the font be stated differently.